Sharp rate for the dual quantization problem: Abstract

 \section{Abstract}

 In this paper we establish the sharp rate of the optimal dual quantization problem.
-The notion of dual quantization was recently introduced in the paper \cite{dualStat}, where it was shown that, at least in an Euclidean setting, dual quantizers are based on a Delaunay triangulation, the dual counterpart of the Voronoi tessellation on which ``regular'' quantization relies.
+The notion of dual quantization was recently introduced in \cite{dualStat}, where it has been shown that, at least in a Euclidean setting, dual quantizers are based on a Delaunay triangulation, the dual counterpart of the Voronoi tessellation on which ``regular'' quantization relies.
 Moreover, this new approach shares an intrinsic stationarity property, which makes it very valuable for numerical applications.

 We establish in this paper the counterpart for dual quantization of the celebrated Zador theorem, which describes the sharp asymptotics for the quantization error when the quantizer size tends to infinity.
-The proof of this theorem relies among others on an extension of the so-called Pierce Lemma by means of a random quantization argument.
+On the way we establish an extension of the so-called Pierce Lemma by a random quantization argument.
 Numerical results confirm our choices.